Asalvs/UK-Food-Hygiene-Ratings-Analysis-using-MongoDB/README.md

-# Food Hygiene Ratings Analysis for Eat Safe Love Magazine
+UK Food Hygiene Ratings Analysis using MongoDB

-## Instructions

-The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

-## References

-UK Food Standards AgencyLinks to an external site.
-(2022 UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GBLinks to an external site..
-Contains public sector information licensed under the Open Government Licence v3.0Links to an external site.
-Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).
+This repository contains two Jupyter notebooks that demonstrate the process of importing, updating, and analyzing data from the UK Food Standards Agency.
+The data includes food hygiene ratings for various establishments in the United Kingdom.
+The analysis is conducted using MongoDB and Python.

+The project is divided into two main parts:

+1. NoSQL_setup_starter.ipynb: This notebook sets up the database, imports the data, and makes updates to the database according to the requirements of a food magazine.

+2. NoSQL_analysis_starter.ipynb: This notebook performs exploratory analysis on the data using various queries, aggregations, and data manipulation techniques to answer specific questions related to the hygiene ratings of establishments.

+The data for this project is provided in the Resources folder, which contains the establishments.json file.

+This project demonstrates the use of MongoDB as a NoSQL database and the power of PyMongo for connecting, querying, and updating data within the database.